 Going to college is a risk in itself.
 You’re probably living away from home for the first time in your life, perhaps working a part-time job to support yourself, taking student loans, and are generally in an unfamiliar, fast-paced environment.

 College is nothing if not a series of risks in itself.
 There will be a lot of struggles, high stress, and breakdowns.
-However, know that in the end, it will all be worth it.
+However, know that it will all be worth it in the end.
 Just be firm with your decisions, stand with them, face the consequences, and know that it’s okay to fail.
 The main thing to do is get up and move, do not get stuck–that is the only rule.

 College isn’t a phase of life that you can rush through with an “I will just improvise” attitude.
 Assignments and homework pile up very quickly if you don’t have an organized way to handle it with a scheduled calendar when to work on what.
 Keeping binders, different colored files, and rough notebooks for every class can help keep track of what’s what.
 Setting reminders that you have an assignment is also helps in remembering to do an important assignment.

 Now, the above paragraph might seem very intimidating to some people.
 So here comes the fun part, don’t just work, work and work.
 Taking breaks, even when studying after 30 minutes of work, reduces stress and helps productivity.
 It is proven that studying 30 minutes and taking a 5-minute break to do something fun and something you like and repeating it 6 times is better than studying 4 hours straight.